fyrox-book/fyrox-book.github.io/src/fyrox/beginning/scene_and_scene_graph.md

 a proportion between 2D and 3D.

 Each of the node could be created either from the editor (`Create` on main menu) or programmatically via respective node builder.
 These scene nodes allow you to build almost any kind of game.
+It is also possible to create your own types of nodes, but this is advanced topic, and it will be covered in next chapters.

 ## Local and global coordinates